davidde/notes/git.md

 This is in contrast with other ways such as [merge](#-git-merge-other_branch) and [rebase](#-git-rebase-other_branch), which normally apply many commits onto another branch.
 -x: This generates a standard commit message with mention where it was cherry-picked from.
     This is good practice when cherry-picking from a public branch.

+*  $ `git cherry-pick -x 0379e861ca82^..bb2197f0845d`
+   Cherry-pick a range of commits to include in the current branch.
+   **Note:**
+    - Both hashes should be from the same branch, with the oldest specified first.
+    - Include `^` at the end of the first hash if that commit itself should be included;
+    without it, the range will start at the commit following the specified one:
+    `0379e861ca82^..bb2197f0845d` = [0379e861ca82, bb2197f0845d]
+    `0379e861ca82..bb2197f0845d `&nbsp;= ]0379e861ca82, bb2197f0845d]

 ### $ `git commit (-a) -m "Description of changes"`
 Commit all staged files permanently to version history.